 The workshop also included a day-long conference open to the public under the title Re-Thinking Sage Philosophy.
 From 9am till 5pm, there were at least 40 and up to 80 members of the public attending.
 These included university faculty and students from Nairobi and the surrounding area (e.g. faculty and students from St. Paul University in Limuru; the Technical University of Kenya; and the Vice-Chancellor, faculty and students from RAF University, outside Nairobi), members of the Oruka family, professionals engaged in the NGO sector, and others.

-In the Fall 2017 semester at Columbia University, I was part of a reading group on sage philosophy along with my colleagues here Jealool, Selina, Alexis and Jared.
+I am an advanced graduate student in the Hisotry Department at Columbia University.
+During the 2017-2018 academic year, I was part of a reading group on sage philosophy along with my colleagues here Jealool, Selina, Alexis and Jared.
 Others also took part who unfortunately, are not able to join us this week at our theory and method workshop.
 The reading group was organized Kai, began in September 2017, and culminated in a day-long conference on December 8, 2017 at our department at Middle Eastern, South Asian and African Studies.
 The reading group met once a month and ran in tandem with a program of three related African philosophy seminars.
 These seminars featured presentations by Michael Mburu, Karin Barber and Gail Presby, speaking on Henry Odera Oruka, on the idea of ‘local intellectuals’ as new conceptual frame for sage philosophy, and on the parallels between the work of Henry Oruka and his contemporary, C.S.
 Momoh, as well as the place of women prophets in the sage philosophy concept.
 The themes of these seminars became also interwoven with the discussions of our reading group.

 By Eextending Oruka’s comparisons between myth and philosophy in one of our sessions, we made useful comparisons between the platonic philosophic tradition and sage philosophy.
 In our session in October for example, we asked ourselves questions such as: Can myth function as allegory?
 Can myth be a method of arguing towards second-order truth or knowledge?
 Can a syllogism evade the researcher?
 This analytical move can be seen as being reflected in Plato’s methodology of interviewing sages for example.
 Or this kind of argument has also been made by Peruvian scholar Fernando Santos-Granero’s call for the need for “native exegesis” in his book Power of Love (1991).
 Sages may be critical of their own myths and may in fact be using myths strategically.
 This was in fact also C.S.
 Momoh’s argument.
 Recently this year in February, we spent some time discussing C.S.
 Momoh’s essay on African Philosophy, in which he discussed ethnophilosophy and the criticism of it by scholars like Paul Houtoundji, whom he called neo-logical positivists.
 Reading Momoh helped us identify that the problem of elitism and the presence of teleology in arguments about Africa’s so-called ‘lag’ in the development of its philosophy as an academic discipline was part of “both sides” of the argument, that is those against ethno-philosophy, and those in favor of recouping the philosophical value of ethnically based traditions.
 This was also a key topic we discussed, the difference between the historical existence of African philosophy (both textual and oral) and its articulation, or institutionalization as an academic discipline.